Lamborghini Essenza SCV12: Design

 The Essenza SCV12 features aerodynamics inspired by racing prototypes and was developed for exclusive track use.
 Its aggressive design language helps it generate downforce northwards of 1200 kg at 155 mph, equivalent to a conventional GT3 racing car.
 The front splitter and a large rear wing aids in providing downforce.
 The hood manages airflow into the roof mounted air snorkel cooling the engine.
 The car comes with Brembo disk brakes and is fitted with Pirelli racing slicks, having 19-inch wheels at the front and 20-inch magnesium wheels at the rear.

 Inspired by Huracán racing models, the Essenza SCV12 uses dual-inlets and a center rib in the front hood, directing airflow to the ram-air roof scoop to increase static air pressure in the engine’s intake manifold.
 This creates a greater airflow through the engine and ultimately, increases power output.
 Recognized as "aerodynamic supercharging" by Lamborghini, this technology allows the car the produce more power as speed increases.

 Production

-Production of the Essenza SCV12 will be limited to 40 units.
+Production of the Essenza SCV12 is limited to 40 units.
 The car is not legal for road use and is planned to have its own one-make racing series.
-The cars will be stored in a special hangar built near the Saint'Agata factory with the owners having the facility to monitor their cars via an app linked to security cameras.
-Lamborghini would let the customer take delivery of their car upon request, like Maserati who allow customers of the MC12 Versione Corse, and unlike Ferrari, whose FXX (and FXX Evo), 599XX (and 599XX Evo), and FXX-K (and FXX-K Evo) cannot be taken home at any time.
+The cars will be stored in a special hangar built near the Sant'Agata factory with the owners having the ability to monitor their cars via an app linked to security cameras.
+Lamborghini would let the customer take delivery of their car upon request, akin to Maserati who allowed customers to take delivery of the MC12 Versione Corse.
 Lamborghini is responsible for the maintenance and transportation of the cars to any one of the FIA class 1 tracks around the world, in the case that the owner does not wish to keep the car.
 Customers can also receive coaching from Lamborghini racing drivers Emanuele Pirro and Marco Mapelli.

 Deliveries of the Essenza SCV12 started in December 2020.